anudeep1996/room-inference-using-object-detection/README.md

 - Developed an object detection system that can identify the 8 objects from images.
 - The identified objects are then passed into a rule inference engine which returns the room.

+ ## Problems faced
+- Dataset diversity
+- When the architecture's backbone is changed, it is hard to accomplish because pre-trained weights are not usable in this architecture.
+-More GPUs are required to train the Coco data set on the newly created architecture.
+- If I was able to complete what I was trying to achieve, the computation time will be probably half of what we are achieving, and the model will be much lighter.

+## Future work
+- With enough computation power, model with modified architecture can be trained.
+The computation time will significantly reduce the inference speed by half of what we are achieving right now, as the proposed model architecture is lighter.
+- This can be extended to detect more rooms/objects to make it more robust.